Archive for the ‘Soup Recipes’ Category

 Directions:

 Add water to a 1 gallon pot and place on stove and turn up flame to get water boiling.
 In the meantime, chop the carrots, celery and onion.
 When the water starts to boil, add the bouillon cubes.
-For small, square bouillon cubes the directions usually state 1 cube per cup of water.
-Large bouillon cube directions usually state 1 cube per 2 cups water.
-Use 4 small or 2 large per 10 cups of water for this recipe.
-In this example I am using the large variety.
-We want a little less than half the concentration for this recipe because the vegetables supply a lot of the flavor.
+The directions for bouillon cubes usually state 1 cube per cup of water but for this recipe we want a little less than half the concentration because the vegetables supply a lot of the flavor.

 Allow water to boil until bouillon is completely dissolved.
 Use a wooden spoon to help break up the bouillon cubes, if necessary.
 Then add chopped vegetables, salt and pepper.